nbrugger-tgm/jitsu/GrammarFiles.md

 	 - you can ***not*** mix grammars and tokens
 	 - #### any_except
 		 - is indicated by a `!`
-		 - negates the statment that any token except the ones from the
+		 - negates the statment that any token except the ones from the array are matched

 ## Example
 A full example (building a JSON parser) can be found here, a short one is bellow.